A HariPo oneshot

 Michael nervously scoffed.
 "It's just a manticore.
-It can't be too bad reigning it in."
+It can't be too bad reining it in."

-"Oh, its existence has been reigned in all right by the first Ministry officials on the scene," Brisbane stated.
-"But blokes from the Committee for the Disposal of Dangerous Creatures are there and haven't stopped the bloody thing yet."
+"Oh, its existence has been reined in, all right, by the first Greek Ministry officials on the scene," Brisbane stated.
+"But blokes from their Committee for the Disposal of Dangerous Creatures are there and haven't stopped the bloody thing yet."

 "It hasn't—?" one witch asked tentatively.